 Adress : Franciscan Convent of Peace and Good – 627 Middle Rd. – Skowhegan, ME 04976, https://www.companionsofclare.org

 Contact : Sr. Courtney Haase <firstname.lastname@example.org> or phone. ++ 1- 207-431-2664

-There is another experience in the United States that we remember because the women involved define themselves as beguines, even tif their adherence to beguinal spirituality is not evident.
+There is another experience in the United States, Sisters of the Valley, that we report because the two women involved define themselves as beguines, even if their adherence to beguinal spirituality is not evident.

 Sisters of the Valley, Kate and Darcy, live in Merced, California.
 They consider themselves “Beguines revivalists” because they product and sell online marijuana for therapeutic use, which in California is allowed but discussed.
 By this, they intend to alleviate the sufferings of many people and renew the ancient care of the beguines for the sick (today especially suffering of cancer).
 They claim New Age and consider themselves outside of any religion.